orangeduck/Cello-Website/pages/learn-table.md

 # Table
 __Hash table__

-The `Table` type is a hash table container that maps keys to values.
-It uses an open-addressing robin-hood hashing scheme which requires `Hash` and `Eq` to be defined on the key type.
-Keys and values are copied into the collection using the `Assign` class.
+The `Table` type is a hash table data structure that maps keys to values.
+It uses an open-addressing robin-hood hashing scheme which requires `Hash` and `Cmp` to be defined on the key type.
+Keys and values are copied into the collection using the `Assign` class and intially have zero'd memory.

+Hash tables provide `O(1)` lookup, insertion and removal can but require long pauses when the table must be _rehashed_ and all entries processed.

+This is largely equivalent to the C++ construct [std::unordered_map](http://www.cplusplus.com/reference/unordered_map/unordered_map/)

 ### Derives